 When it comes to taking a family road trip, or even just a trip to the grocery store with everyone in tow, a family car entertainment system can be a true game-changer.
 Unfortunately, it can also be a super expensive option to add to your new car, or get installed on your older car.

 DIY projects are all the rage these days, and a DIY family car entertainment system is no different.
 Not only will this project be fun to do and save you so much money, but it’ll save your sanity on long drives with the kids in their diono car seats.

-Here are 10 tips for how to create a fun, functional, and ultra-affordable family entertainment system in your vehicle, no matter what type of vehicle you have, from a cute and cozy little 2017 Ford Fiesta, to a big extended cab Ford F250.
+Creating a fun, functional, and ultra-affordable family entertainment system in your vehicle is possible, no matter what type of vehicle you have, from a cute and cozy little 2017 Ford Fiesta, to a big extended cab Ford F250.

 1. Add iPad Mounts

-iPads and other tablets have changed the world of in-vehicle entertainment.
+iPads and other tablets have changed the world of in-vehicle entertainment systems.
 Instead of having that mini-screen embedded in the back of the front seats, or hanging from a pull-down mount, kids can now just hold their screens in their hands.
 However, if you want the option to mount your tablet for hands-free movie watching or other entertainment, you can buy simple mounts that attach quickly and temporarily to the headrests of the front seats.
 Place your tablet in these mounts and play a movie and you’ll get the same effect as the built-in mounts, for so much less.
 You can get this one directly from Apple for your iPad, or go for an aftermarket one to save money.

 2. Get Charging Jacks

 With all the electronics you’re about to start having in your vehicle, you’re going to need a good way to keep them all charged up.
 You can find low cost charging jacks that plug into your cigarette lighters and provide multiple usb ports for charging.